NixOS/nixpkgs/CONTRIBUTING.md

 When in any doubt, please simply ask via a comment in your PR or through one of the help channels.

+## I received a review on my PR, how do I get it over the finish line?

+In the review process, the committer will have left some sort of feedback on your PR.
+They may have immediately approved of your PR or even merged it but the more likely case is that they want you to change a few things or that they require further input.

+A reviewer may have taken a look at the code and it looked good to them ("Diff LGTM") but they still need to be convinced of the artefact's quality.
+They might also be waiting on input from other users of the component or its listed maintainer on whether the intention of your PR makes sense for the component.
+If you know of people who could help clarify any of this, please bring the PR to their attention.
+The current state of the PR is frequently not clearly communicated, so please don't hesitate to ask about it if it's unclear to you.

+It's also possible for the reviewer to not be convinced that your PR is necessary or that the method you've chose to achieve your intention is the right one.

+Please explain your intentions and reasoning to the committer in such a case.
+There may be constraints you had to work with which they're not aware of or qualities of your approach that they didn't immediately notice.
+(If these weren't clear to the reviewer, that's a good sign you should explain them in your commit message or code comments!)

+There are some further pitfalls and realities which this section intends to make you aware of.

 ### A reviewer requested a bunch of insubstantial changes on my PR

 The people involved in Nixpkgs care about code quality because, once in Nixpkgs, it needs to be maintained for many years to come.